Why we are engaging with Clyde Valley Housing Association Ltd (Clyde Valley)

 What we will do

-- review the development update and liaise as necessary.
+- review the development update and engage as appropriate.

 Clyde Valley must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate: